-(b) Single factor sensitivity analysis - Stress testing
+(c) Single factor sensitivity analysis - Stress testing

-As part of quarterly surveillance, stress tests are conducted covering credit risk, interest rate risk, liquidity risk etc. and the resilience of commercial banks in response to these shocks is studied.
+As part of quarterly surveillance, stress tests are conducted covering credit risk, interest rate risk, liquidity risk, equity price risk. and the resilience of scheduled commercial banks (SCBs) in response to these shocks is studied.
 The analysis is done on individual SCBs as well as on the system level.